salvadhor/macrofusion/README.md

 Translations
 --------------

-To translate MicroFusion, use microfusion.pot (original strings) and Poeditor (or any utility you like).
+To translate MacroFusion, use macrofusion.pot (original strings) and POEditor (or any utility you like).
 Import strings from .pot file and save them as .po.
 Send it to me after you've done - thanks in advance.

-Question and answers
+Questions and answers
 ---------------------

 Q: Who needs ugly GUI for great command-line tool?
 A: Users that use Linux on a daily basis.

 Q: Enfuse in text mode is very simply to use.
 A: That's right.
-But we have XXI century - time to use mouse.
+But we are in the XXI century - time to use mouse.

 Q: What a stupid idea - put photos together.
 Who cares.
 A: That's right, but the other platforms have tools to do that, so why don't do that on Linux?
 Photographers care.